-Answer: Generally, no. Late enrollment is allowed if an eligible student is involuntarily dropped from other coverage due to age or job status or due to termination during the other plan year’s open enrollment period.
+Answer: Generally, no. Late Enrollment is allowed if an eligible student is involuntarily dropped from other coverage due to age or job status or due to termination during the other plan year’s open enrollment period.
 In addition, the late enrollment application must be received within 31 days of being involuntarily dropped or terminated during the other plan year’s open enrollment period.

-If you know you will be involuntarily dropped due to age or job status during Open Enrollment, include the termination date of your other coverage in the text box provided when completing the waiver section of the survey.
+If you know you will be eligible for Late Enrollment during your applicable Open Enrollment period (Fall or Spring), include the termination date of your other coverage in the text box provided when completing the waiver section of the survey.
 SHI should then e-mail you a Temporary Waiver agreement, so the Premier Plan charge can be temporarily removed from your Student Account.
-If you do not receive the email within five business days of submitting your waiver, email firstname.lastname@example.org to request instructions for a Temporary Waiver.
+If you do not receive the email within five business days of submitting your waiver, email email@example.com to request instructions for a Temporary Waiver.